 All Sentinel-2 imagery available during the flood event dates were extracted from DEA.
-The NDWIxu was used to separate water from non-water, and the same threshold as used for Landsat was used for the Sentinel-2 imagery.
+The NDWI{Xu} was used to separate water from non-water, and the same threshold as used for Landsat was used for the Sentinel-2 imagery.
 The 'fmask' band was used to mask pixels affected by cloud or cloud shadow.
-As for the Landsat data, the HAND algorithm (with a threshold of 15) was applied to mask pixels in steep terrain.
+The HAND algorithm (with a threshold of 40) was applied to mask pixels in steep terrain.

-Sentinel-2 water maps were selected for the same hydrodynamic model domains and flood events as the MODIS data.
-These were examined to find those images least affected by cloud cover, which greatly limited the number of images available, given that deep clouds and sustained rain prevail during the wet season across northern Australia.
+Sentinel-2 water maps were selected for the same hydrodynamic model domain and flood events as the MODIS data.
+These were examined to find those images least affected by cloud cover, which greatly limited the number of available images, given that deep clouds and sustained rain prevail during the wet season across northern Australia.
 The Fmask quality band for Sentinel-2 does not always detect clouds, so images affected by significant remnant clouds were removed.
 The remaining images were then converted to the geographic latitude/longitude (EPSG:4326) coordinate system and GeoTIFF format for use with the hydrodynamic models.